+Selection

-Selection To meet enrolment targets, especially in programmes with a limited intake or with very specific admissions criteria (e.g., in some professional programmes), selection is undertaken.
+To meet enrolment targets, especially in programmes with a limited intake or with very specific admissions criteria (e.g., in some professional programmes), selection is undertaken.
 Selection needs to be done in a transparent way using published selection criteria and a process which is sensitive to achieving equity and redress.

+Streaming
-Streaming Where a range of cognate programmes (e.g., Higher Certificate.
-Diploma, and she/he qualifies.

-Degree) are available in the discipline/career focus for which an applicant has applied, an applicant who is unsuccessful for one programme could be [offered] directed to [an admissions place in] a cognate programme for which a.
-The Constitution of the Republic of South Africa, national policies and legislation pertaining to promoting equity of access and outcomes and admission requirements.
+Where a range of cognate programmes (e.g., Higher Certificate.
+Diploma, and Degree) are available in the discipline/career focus for which an applicant has applied, an applicant who is unsuccessful for one programme could be directed to a cognate programme for which she/he qualifies.